The dental 3D printing market is blowing up. There hasn’t been this much interest and hype in an aspect of digital dentistry in a long time.

 Print Speed

 The Primeprint is not a slow printer but it is also not the fastest by any stretch.
-Typical models will take around 45 minutes to print and overall is it above average in print speed.
-It is slowed down by the mechanical arm that is involved in a lot of the automation of the printer.
+Typical models will take around 45 minutes to print and for a DLP printer this makes it on the slower end.

 Ease of Use